 You have recently noticed an increase or decrease of pages/links on your site.
 What is happening?
-This article explains the Check history function within the Quality Assurance service, which can be utilized to detect a decrease or increase in page count and/or link count.
+This article explains the Check history function within the Quality Assurance module, which can be utilized to detect a decrease or increase in page count and/or link count.

 For a walk through of Check history see the interactive tutorial, Check History: Why is there a change in my page numbers?